MohammadRayhan190720/PH-B10-Next-Half/Milestone-10/Module-54/learning.md

   - SQL Database
    - SQL(Structured Query Language) is the standard for dealing with Relation Database
-   - SQL Databse or relational databse os a collection of highly structured tables
+   - SQL Databse or relational databse as a collection of highly structured tables
    - each row reflects a data entity and every column defines a specific information field

   -NoSQL Database